vikramadhiman/vikramadhiman1/_posts/2022-01-12-product-principles-what-why-how-introduction.md

 	<ol><strong>Start with your product.</strong> Make sure you have a product vision and/ or mission.
 Also, take time out to draft the value proposition as well.
 It is important to be absolutely clear on what core value you will provide to your customers.
 Talking with users candidly can help you best understand their needs, wants and desires.
 Engage a cross- functional mix of your product team to contribute to this discussion.</ol>
 	<ol><strong>Start with a all the principles team can think of.</strong> Your principles should reflect your organization's approach in considering its users’ most fundamental needs, wants and desires. takes in considering its users’ most fundamental needs, wants and desires.
 They should map back to not just the product you want to build, but the experience you want to deliver, and ultimately the company you want to be. </ol>
 	<ol><strong>Redraft the principles.</strong> Make sure your principles are concise (1 sentence only) and that they are broadly applicable (all functions).
 You should stress test these principles with actual key product deadlocks of the past few months - do they help or do they not.
 Discard/ redraft at this stage.
 As would be evident, this is the critical stage of drafting product principles.
 You can use a template from the above examples.
 Typically, the principle should be self-explanatory - however, you may flesh it out with a few points/ trade-offs/ explanations as well.</ol>
 	<ol><strong>Cut the principles to 5 (plus mins 2).</strong> This is a good thumb rule.
 Most product organizations keep somewhere between 3-7 product principles.
 If you've more, figure allied themes and consider drafting a generic principle.
-Eventually, you'll have to prioritize with your team.
+Eventually, you'll have to prioritize with your team.</ol>
 	<ol><strong>Evangelize and adopt.</strong> Once you've defined your product principles make sure you evangelize them carefully.
 At Gojek, you can access product (and design) principles via a quick Slack shortcut.
 All product reviews start with product principles.
 Initially, you may also see good success by getting volunteers to spread each principle across teams and functions.</ol>
 	<ol><strong>Get feedback.</strong> The volunteers will evangelize and  get feedback on a specific principle they pick.
 They will come back and share practical difficulties.
 I've heard feedback on the lines of 'too long to remember', 'not used many times' etc. Also, be on the lookout for situations where product principles did not help.
 Principles are a living instrument - a cross-functional team should help evolve product principles.</ol>
 </ul>